th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/setup-software.md

 ## 1. Configure Audio
 ### Install ac108 codec
 {: .no_toc }
-Your Raspberry Pi needs the ac108 codec to make the Respeaker work.
+Your Raspberry Pi needs the ac108 codec to make the ReSpeaker work.
 Copy and paste the commands to your console.

-#### Update and upgrade Raspberry pi
+#### Update and upgrade Raspberry Pi
 {: .no_toc }
 ```bash
 sudo apt-get update